aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/basic-image-operations/simple-resizing/_index.md

 ---
-title: Simple Resizing with Aspose.PSD – Java Image Manipulation Library
+title: How to Perform Simple Resizing with Aspose.PSD – Java Image Manipulation Library
 linktitle: Perform Simple Resizing
 second_title: Aspose.PSD Java API
 description: Learn how to resize image Java using a java image manipulation library.
 Follow our step‑by‑step guide with Aspose.PSD for Java for efficient image manipulation.